SammyShaw/SammyShaw.github.io/_posts/_2025-04-01-fantasy-bball-ranker.md

 ```

 The result is a more modest 400 + player pool, with the large number of zeros eliminated.
+Distributions are still positively skewed, but there is now some semblance of a tail on the negative end.

 ![alt text](/img/posts/PTS_REB_PG.png "Per-Game Points & Rebounds")

+Typically, then the categories are standardized (which I will do in a later section): a players' *Z*-score in a category is their difference from the average divided by the standard deviation.
+Thus, we can compare Points and Rebounds here in like terms.
+A player that scores 2 standard deviations above the average in points, is comparable to a player that scores 2 standard deviations above the average in Rebounds.

-## Percentages
+### Percentages

 Percentage categories deserve special treatment because they are a function of two distributions: makes and attempts.
 We don’t simply add percentages like we do the other categories: we divide total team makes by total team attempts to get a final percentage score for each weekly matchup.

 ![alt text](/img/posts/FT_PCT_vs_A.png "Free Throw Distributions")

-A player that shoots an average percentage on high volume of attempts, has a larger impact on a fantasy matchup than an above average shooter that rarely shoots.
+A player that shoots an average percentage on high volume of attempts has a larger impact on a fantasy matchup than an above average shooter that rarely shoots.
 To evaluate a player’s value in a percentage category, thus, shot volume needs to be considered alongside percent made.
 The recieved method for doing this is to measure a player's *impact* by finding the difference between their number of makes and what is expected given their number of attempts and league percentage averages.
-Standardizing the impact thus gives a comparable value score for that category.
+Standardizing the impact thus gives a comparable value for that category.
 For example:

 ```python